 Other helpful sites you can check out are:

-A Final Note
+A Final Note On Survey Scams

 Online surveys, if done right, offer great benefits to companies and organizations.

-For starter, they’re great marketing tools.
+For starters, they’re great marketing tools.
 They also provide valuable insights into user behavior and attitudes.
-And they allow you to voice your opinion and get a small sum of money in return for your participation.
+And legit online surveys allow you to voice your opinion about a consumer product and earn some rewards or gift card in return for your participation.

-Now that you know what to look out for, you can safely try your hand at survey-taking.
+Now that you know what schemes to look out for, you can safely try your hand at survey-taking.
 Maybe even make a few extra bucks on the side.
 The important thing is to protect yourself from cunning survey scam websites.